- Death date

 - AIEE Best Regional Paper Prize, National Paper Prize

-Edith Clarke was born in 1883 in a small rural community in Maryland, during a time when it was almost unheard of for a woman to acquire a college degree.
+Edith Clarke was born in 1883 in Ellicott City, a small rural community in Maryland, during a time when few women earned a college degree.
 Clarke was orphaned at an early age and used her small inheritance to enroll at Vassar College in Poughkeepsie, New York.
 She studied mathematics and astronomy and received an A.B. degree in 1908.
 In 1912, Clarke became a computing assistant to George A. Campbell at AT&T. During her tenure, she learned a great deal about the theory of transmission lines and electric circuits.
 In 1918, she enrolled at MIT and earned an M.S. in electrical engineering in 1919.

 Clarke retired from GE in 1945 and joined the electrical engineering faculty at the University of Texas-Austin in 1947.
 After retiring from teaching in 1956, Clarke returned to her native Maryland.